minicomp/wax/pages/about.md

 **However, Wax is also great for teaching the skills above!** For examples of digital humanities pedagogy via the creation of Wax exhibitions, check out [this workshop](https://library.columbia.edu/news/events/event.html?guid=CAL-00bb9e25-6667531c-0166-695e8946-00001777events%40columbia.edu&returnlinkurl=/content/libraryweb/research/workshops&returnlinktext=Workshops), [this GitHub repository](https://github.com/stylerevolution/stylerevolution.github.io), or [this custom Wax site](https://stylerevolution.github.io/).

-**Wax is also phenomenal for professionals who play a facilitating role**, such as Digital Humanities Librarians or Coordinators.
-With some practice, Wax substantially reduces the time to production, and the post-production maintenance costs to you and your team.
-In the most common scenario, students, faculty or any other collaborator, just have to provide you with a properly formatted spreadsheet, and the copy for the exhibits.

 ## So what does Wax *look like?*